Are fidget cubes worth the fuss?

 That’s the question Taylor Neiser ’18 wants to answer through hands-on research.

-She’s one of several Lynchburg College exercise physiology students who have started working on their senior research projects, a core component of the senior experience that demonstrates the ability to think scientifically and work independently.
+She’s one of several University of Lynchburg exercise physiology students who have started working on their senior research projects, a core component of the senior experience that demonstrates the ability to think scientifically and work independently.

 Seniors in the major select their own topics and design experiments with advice from faculty members.
 Beginning in the fall, they recruit individuals to participate in the research and start collecting data.

 Neiser’s interest in fidget tools — such as spinners and cubes — began during the summer, when she saw an occupational therapist give a fidget device to a child on the autism spectrum to help the child focus on a task.

 “After seeing this and having to think about a research topic, I began to wonder about modern-day fidget tools, such as the fidget cube and ever-popular fidget spinner,” Neiser said.
 “I knew that some research has been done on the fidget spinner, but I was more intrigued with how various fidget tools would affect someone’s concentration, especially in a distracted environment.”